12-Step Technical SEO Audit Checklist

 Such a thorough examination helps you spot and fix technical issues so that your website runs smoothly, shows up in search, and provides an awesome user experience.

-I aimed to make this technical audit checklist universal, covering all major steps of a technical SEO audit.
+I aimed to make this SEO audit checklist universal, covering all major steps of a technical SEO audit.
 But you can adjust the approach to align with your unique needs and goals.

 Reasons to conduct a technical SEO audit